AwalaApp/specs/rs017-adaptive-relay.md

 This approach helps ensure that data will reach its destination, but it adds latency and complexity when the two nodes can actually communicate directly -- For example, when the Internet is available.

-In those cases where the target endpoint of a parcel can be reached, the gateway could deliver the parcel immediately and directly, without a relayer or a relaying gateway.
+In those cases where the target endpoint of a parcel can be reached, the gateway could deliver the parcel immediately and directly, without a courier or a relaying gateway.
 It may even start transmitting the parcel as soon as the first few bytes are received, since the target endpoint is one of the first few fields in a [RAMF](rs001-ramf.md) message.
 This approach is known as [cut-through mode](https://en.wikipedia.org/wiki/Cut-through_switching) in networking.

-When a gateway operates in cut-through mode, it will not use a [Cargo Relay Binding](rs000-core.md#cargo-relay-binding) to connect to a relayer.
+When a gateway operates in cut-through mode, it will not use a [Cargo Relay Binding](rs000-core.md#cargo-relay-binding) to connect to a courier.
 Instead, it will use a binding for [local Parcel Delivery Connections (PDCs)](rs000-core.md#internal-pdc) to get incoming parcels from its relaying gateway.

 The following diagram shows how parcels would be delivered in a centralized service (one with clients and servers) using cut-through mode: